-Dr Jonathan Young specialises in Hip replacements and treatments.
-There are several causes of hip pain.
+Dr Jonathan Young specialises in hip replacement surgery and treatments.
+There are several causes of hip pain and various options for treatment.
 Hip replacement is one of the most successful of all surgical procedures.
-Such surgery is advised for the relief of pain, and to improve function when all other efforts have failed.
+Such surgery is advised for the relief of pain and to improve function when all other efforts have failed.

 Hip arthritis is usually caused by time, sometimes by slight deformities which occurred in youth (of which most people are unaware), uncommonly by injury or rarely by other conditions.